 Give Your Outdoor Lighting an LED Makeover

 A typical LED light can last about 50,000 hours, or nearly 20 years in the average outdoor application.
 Halogen bulbs, which have a maximum life of about 3,600 hours, must be replaced every one to two years.
-Longer life means lower maintenance.

 LED landscape lighting rivals other options, offering a wide and varied range of beam angles, colors and wattages.
-LED fixtures now offer more inviting “warm light” hues and offer a level of consistency between fixtures that is superior to halogen bulbs.

 Same as halogen bulbs, LED diodes turn on instantly in milliseconds.
 That’s why LEDs are widely used in motion-activated floodlights.

 Most landscape lighting systems currently using low-voltage halogen bulbs can be easily converted to LEDs.
-A change of bulbs is all that’s required.

 LEDs can be recycled.
 Traditional halogen lights contain mercury and can’t be recycled.